arhohuttunen/arhohuttunen.com/content/post/junit-5-mockito/index.md

 ---
-title: "Using Mockito with JUnit 5"
-linktitle: Using Mockito with JUnit 5
+title: Using Mockito with JUnit 5
-url: /junit-5-mockito/
-type: book
 date: 2020-11-28
 author: Arho Huttunen
 summary: Learn how to use the Mockito mocking framework with JUnit 5.
 Learn both the test framework independent way, and using the Mockito JUnit 5 extension.
-weight: 50
+categories:
+  - Testing
+tags:
+  - junit 5
+featured: true
+image:
+  focal_point: top
 ---

 In this article, we will learn how to use the Mockito mocking framework with JUnit 5.
 We will learn a test framework independent way, and how to use the Mockito JUnit 5 extension.